GLICON/My-Data-Portfolio/README.md

 2. Smartwatches discounts exhibit more variability than smartphones discounts, as shown by a higher S.D. of 13.48 compared to 8.71 for smartphones.The greater variability suggests that consumers may encounter a broader variety of discount levels when shopping for smartwatches.
 Retailers might be experimenting with more diverse pricing strategies to attract different customer segments in the smartwatch market.

-3. It can be deduced from the scatter plot in Figure 4 that products with very high percentage discounts have the most ratings.
+3. It can be deduced from the scatter plot that products with very high percentage discounts have the most ratings.
 Therefore, we can say that the discount percentage may have a linear relationship with the ratings of Amazon smartwatches.
-For better clarity, regression analysis is required, From the result gotten later in the study, the relationship was non-linear.

 4. There is a moderately weak positive linear relationship (correlation coefficient, R = 0.36) between the actual price of smartwatches and their discount percentage on Amazon.
 The relationship is statistically significant (p = 0.002), though only 13% of the variation in discount percentage is explained by price (R² = 0.13).

 5. The regression slope is 0.001.
-It is positive and it indicates that the higher-priced smartwatches tend to receive slightly larger absolute discounts.
+It is positive and it indicates that the Amazon's higher-priced smartwatches tend to receive slightly larger absolute discounts.
 Offering larger absolute discounts on higher-priced smartwatches may be a strategic move to boost sales volume and clear high-margin inventory.
 This pricing strategy can also enhance the perceived value of premium products, encouraging more conversions.

 ### Recommendations

-1. Amazon should increase the averaqge discount on next smartwatch releases to around 70-75%, aligning with the current high median (74.5%) and mode (75%) discounts, while maintaining larger absolute disounts on higher-priced models to attract premium buyers and clear inventory :)
+1. Amazon should increase the average discount on next smartwatch releases to around 70-75%, aligning with the current high median (74.5%) and mode (75%) discounts, while maintaining larger absolute disounts on higher-priced models to attract premium buyers and clear inventory in India :)

-2. For smartphones, Amazzon can raise the average discount to approximately 25 - 30%, closer  to the current median (25%) and mode (28%) to experiment with varied discount levels to match the 13.48% standard deviation seen in smartwatches, targeting diverse customer segments.
+2. For smartphones, Amazon can raise the average discount to approximately 25 - 30%, closer  to the current median (25%) and mode (28%) to experiment with varied discount levels to match the 13.48% standard deviation seen in smartwatches, targeting diverse customer segments.

 3. Amazon can analyze the non-linear relationship between disocunt percentages and product ratings for both smartwatches and smartphones, using rreal-time data from the upcoming discount period starting June 2025, to optimize pricing and boost engagement.